Jasoosi Dunya: Captain Hameed

-If Faridi plays the brains, Hameed plays the heart.
-Being Faridi's confidante, Captain Sajid Hameed assists his superior in a somewhat funny way that has plenty of human errors.
-Hameed's military background from the World War II Upon return from the duties, he accidentally meets Faridi and joins hands with him.
+As Faridi's confidante, Captain Sajid Hameed provides comic relief supporting his superior.
+Upon return from the duties, he accidentally meets Faridi and joins hands with him.
 Having a rebellious nature and much unlike Faridi, Hameed is non-serious, blithesome, jovial, and temperamental, but, on the other hand, his qualities of courage and fearlessness, intelligence and astuteness, at times, surprise Faridi.
-Due to the romantic bits within him, he loves flirting women, but abstains from sexual or serious relationships.
+He is known to flirt with women, but abstains from sexual or serious relationships.

 One of Captain Hameed's unique interests is to train unusual pets like a mouse, a goat (Bughra Khan – بغرا خان), a Myna (مینا) and others.
 He is expert at playing musical instruments: violin and mouthorgan.
 Like his mentor, Faridi, he himself is a master of disguise.

-Colossal but brainless Qasim, is Hameed's close friend and together they provide readers with heaps of laughters through genuinely hilarious situations.
-Hameed is 24 years old and he has bit of feminine features and is considered a beautiful man.

-Supporting Roles
+Supporting roles

 Various characters repeatedly appear to aid Faridi and/or Hameed on different occasions in Jasoosi Dunya's escapades.
 They are the friends of Messrs Col. Faridi and Capt.
 Hameed and not some official adjutants.